• Skip to primary navigation

 • Monitoring and inspecting all the work contractors do to guarantee their structural soundness.

-• Administering contracts and execute projects.
+• Administering contracts and executing projects.

 • Inspecting properties to assess the conditions and foundations.